 Unusual noises with your HVAC system are not uncommon.
 Sometimes it could be the return air filter grille is just loose or scratching against the wall.
 However, if the noise is a persistent banging and rattling which you can’t trace, it may mean the pipes of your HVAC system are wearing out or the parts inside are coming apart.

 Along with the noise, if your senses pick up unusual and unpleasant odors coming from your system’s vent, it could be a sign of mildew or mold growth inside your system caused by excess moisture or leakage of the refrigerant.

 It may be time to get a professional over to diagnose the issues.
-Sometimes your system may need repair, and other times it may be a good candidate for a replacement.
+Sometimes your system may need repair from water heater repair Las Vegas, and other times it may be a good candidate for a replacement.

 3. Your Circuit Breaker Keeps On Tripping

 One or two trippings of your circuit breaker may not necessarily be a cause for concern, but if you’re constantly attending to it, the issue may stem from your HVAC system.
 Ongoing issues with your circuit breaker may be a sign that you need a new HVAC unit.